A Harnack inequality for solutions of elliptic-parabolic equations: Expansion of positivity

 \dimo To prove the first point it is sufficient to consider $\hat \vartheta$ such that $\vartheta s^2 = \hat \vartheta \tilde{s}^2$ where $\vartheta, s, \tilde{s}$ are like in Proposition \ref{carlettobello}, i.e. $\hat \vartheta = \vartheta s^2 / \tilde{s}^2$. \\ The other points can be proved similarly to the proof of Proposition \ref{carlettobello}. \finedimo

 \ \\

 \ \\

-An example of the sets involved in points $i \,)$ and $iii \,)$ are those in Figure 2.
-In the following picture, Figure 3, an example of the sets involved in points $ii \,)$ and $iv \,)$.
+In Figure 4 there is an example of the sets involved in points $i \,)$ and $iii \,)$, while in Figure 5, an example of the sets involved in points $ii \,)$ and $iv \,)$.
 In all the examples we suppose

-and the dashed set is $Q_{s, \vartheta}^j (\bar{x}, \bar{t}))$ in Figure 2, $Q^{s, \vartheta}_j (\bar{x}, \bar{t}))$ in Figure 3, the bigger one with the boundary in bold is $\big( Q_{\tilde{s}, \tilde\vartheta}^{j} (\bar{x}, \bar{t}) \big)^{\varsigma_0}$ in Figure 2, $\big( Q^{\tilde{s}, \tilde\vartheta}_{j} (\bar{x}, \bar{t}) \big)^{\varsigma^0}$ in Figure 3.
+and the dashed set is $Q_{s, \vartheta}^j (\bar{x}, \bar{t}))$ in Figure 4, $Q^{s, \vartheta}_j (\bar{x}, \bar{t}))$ in Figure 5, the bigger one with the boundary in bold is $\big( Q_{\tilde{s}, \tilde\vartheta}^{j} (\bar{x}, \bar{t}) \big)^{\varsigma_0}$ in Figure 4, $\big( Q^{\tilde{s}, \tilde\vartheta}_{j} (\bar{x}, \bar{t}) \big)^{\varsigma^0}$ in Figure 5.

 \ \\

 \ \\

 \boss Fix $(\tilde{x}, \tilde{t}) \in \mathcal{Q}_j \cup \Upgamma$ and $h > 0$ and denote